yellowmessenger/documentation/docs/platform_concepts/engagement/workflowCampaign.md

 ![](https://i.imgur.com/aJ1Espm.png)

 :::note
-Workflow campaign is not an alternate to Scheduler of app.ym platform.
+The Workflow campaign is not an alternate to Scheduler of app.ym platform.
 :::

 ### 1.1 Workflow vs. outbound campaigns

-Outbound campaigns can only be used with a single channel and all the users will receive the same template.
+You can use Outbound campaigns only with a single channel and all the users will receive the same template.
 You cannot configure Fallbacks in case of failed notifications.

 With Workflow campaigns,  you can configure multiple channels and add fallbacks to each priority channel.